d3b4g/leonids/_posts/enum.md

 - Get-NetGroupMembers

-This cmdlt allow you to enumerate group emembership from active directory, this is very usefull in an engagement.
+This cmdlet allow you to enumerate group emembership from active directory, some of the usefull groupmemberships i enumerate are
+- Domain Admin Group
+- Enterprise Admin Group
+- Account operators Group
+- RODC Admin Group

 ![source-01](/img/enu5.PNG){: .align-left}

 #### Enumerating AD GPO